Vyral/base-template/_posts/2022-01-20-tulsa-looks-good-on-salt-yoga.md

 {% include excerpt.html %}

-Today we’re chatting with Carrie from SALT Yoga about her awesome business.
+Today we’re chatting with Keri from SALT Yoga about her awesome business.
 We’re huge fans of SALT, so we hope you enjoy this interview as much as we did\!

 **What would you say to someone who hasn’t started their yoga journey yet?
 What are some of the benefits?**